dhenob/kloia/docs/02-gitops-deployment.md

 2. Git webhook notifies ArgoCD of changes
 3. ArgoCD detects drift between desired state (Git) and actual state (cluster)
 4. ArgoCD applies changes to bring cluster state in sync with Git
 5. ArgoCD continues to monitor for drift and self-heals as needed

+## Security Considerations

+- ArgoCD runs with least privilege
+- All configurations are version controlled
+- Automated drift detection prevents unauthorized changes
+- Application manifests apply network policies and security contexts